Skip to main content

 What A Federal Software Contractor Was Facing

 A federal software contractor was shortlisted for a $2.3M IDIQ contract to deliver secure workflow management software to a federal agency.
-The solicitation required completed VPAT 2.4 Accessibility Conformance Reports for all three applications in the proposed solution.
-Without conformance documentation backed by real testing, the contractor would be disqualified from the award.
+The solicitation required documented proof of Section 508 conformance for all three applications in the proposed solution.
+Without conformance testing backed by real assistive-technology testing, the contractor would be disqualified from the award.

 Internal engineering teams had never worked to federal accessibility standards.
 An initial review flagged over 80 potential issues across the three platforms, none of which had existing accessibility documentation.
 With the proposal deadline five weeks away, time was the critical constraint.